 2.1 Main Activity Java File.

-2.2 Main Activity Layout Xml File.
+2.2 Main Activity Layout XML File.

 <!-- AppBarLayout is used to wrap Toolbar to avoid Toolbar is overlapped by other view components.--> <android.support.design.widget.AppBarLayout android:layout_width="match_parent" android:layout_height="wrap_content" android:theme="@style/AppTheme.AppBarOverlay"> <!-- This is the Toolbar--> <android.support.v7.widget.Toolbar android:id="@+id/toolbar" android:layout_width="match_parent" android:layout_height="?attr/actionBarSize" android:background="?attr/colorPrimary" app:popupTheme="@style/AppTheme.PopupOverlay" /> </android.support.design.widget.AppBarLayout> <!-- Include the main content layout xml file of this application. --> <include layout="@layout/content_main" /> <!-- This is the floating action button which float over the screen. --> <android.support.design.widget.FloatingActionButton android:id="@+id/fab" android:layout_width="wrap_content" android:layout_height="wrap_content" android:layout_gravity="bottom|end" android:layout_margin="@dimen/fab_margin" app:srcCompat="@android:drawable/ic_dialog_email" />

-2.3 Activity Content Layout Xml File.
+2.3 Activity Content Layout XML File.

 3. Create Empty Activity.

-- Right click the java package, click New —> Activity —> Empty Activity menu item in popup menu list.
+- Right-click the java package, click New —> Activity —> Empty Activity menu item in popup menu list.

 4. The Android Application Manifest File.

-- This android application contains two activity.
+- This android application contains two activities.